 In sum, the only way to win a civil war is not to engage in one.
 Yes, people are angry.
 They’ve been fed a steady diet of outrage for years, and they’re certain the other side is wrong, likely corrupt, maybe evil.
 But as Adrienne Rich wrote: “War is an absolute failure of imagination, scientific and political.”
 It is not a scalpel that can easily excise an unwanted segment of a population.
 It is a sledgehammer, a mad bull that lost its way.

 It’s also important to remember that while it is easy to dichotomize states into red and blue, this belies the more complex reality of local variations of purple that fluctuate over time.
 And dichotomization tends to “crystalize” groups into unchanging factions.
 Yet history shows that change is inevitable and that enemies can become friends and vice versa.

-When wars end, after all the pain and destruction, people have to live with each other again.
+When wars end, after all the pain, loss, and destruction, the survivors have to live with each other again.
 So let’s skip all that mess and figure out something else.

 Collier P, Elliot L, Hegre H, Hoeffler A, Reynal-Querol M, Sambanis N. 2003.
 Breaking the Conflict Trap.
 Civil War and Development Policy.
 Oxford: Oxford University Press.
 Link

 Grandesso F, Sanderson F, Kruijt J, Koene T, Brown V. 2005.
 Mortality and malnutrition among populations living in South Darfur, Sudan: results of 3 surveys, September 2004.
 JAMA.
 293(12):1490–94 Link

 Grimsley M, Rogers CJ.
 2002.
 Introduction.
 In Civilians in the Path of War.
 Grimsley M, Rogers CJ, eds.
 Pp. ix–xxvi.
 Lincoln: University of Nebraska Press.
 Link.